dgaydukov/cert-aws/sa/files/sa.md

     * create new OU under new parent
     * move all accounts from old OU to new OU
     * remove old OU
-* you can't delete OU if there are children OU or accounts there Typical use case is to have 2 accounts (dev + prod) to separate concerns, but to manage them from single one.
+* you can't delete OU if there are children OU or accounts there (you must first delete all children, then delete OU, you can also move accounts into another OU if you don't want to delete them)
+Typical use case is to have 2 accounts (dev + prod) to separate concerns, but to manage them from single one.
 There are 2 types of policies:
 * SCP (Service Control Policy) - policy you can apply to a group of aws accounts, defines service actions (like run EC2 instance), it follows the same rules as IAM policies.
 Keep in mind that master account is not affected to SCP.
 You can attach a policy to the root/OU/account.
 SCP limits IAM permissions (if you create SCP to block ec2 creation for all accounts, even root user form child account won't be able to launch any ec2 except for t2.micro)